-- how they have identified and responded to market-wide and systemic risk(s), as appropriate. - how they have worked with other stakeholders to promote continued improvement of the functioning of financial markets; - the role they played in any relevant industry initiatives in which they have participated, the extent of their contribution and an assessment of their effectiveness, with examples; and - how they have aligned their investments accordingly.
+- how they have identified and responded to market-wide and systemic risk(s), as appropriate. - financial markets; - contribution and an assessment of their effectiveness, with examples; and - how they have aligned their investments accordingly.

 Identifying market-wide and systemic risks